Quality Blended Course Review

 4. Multiple methods and opportunities for students to demonstrate learning are offered.

-7. The course offers opportunities for students to interact with other students to enhance learning (e.g., discussions, group work).
+6. The course offers opportunities for students to actively engage with other students to enhance learning (e.g., discussions, group work).
+Annotation: Student engagement should occur in both the online and face-to-face portions of the course.
+Merely being present in the face-to-face course is not engagement.

-8. The course offers opportunities for students to interact with the instructor to enhance learning.
+7. The course offers opportunities for students to actively engage with the instructor to enhance learning.

 Act Now